Model Context Protocol (MCP) Quick Start Guide

 server_params = StdioServerParameters(

-# Command to execute the server, here we use uv to run web_search.py
+# The command executed by the server, here we use uv to run web_search.py

 command='uv',